fourjuaneight/fourjuaneight/content/articles/bookmarking-the-web-making-your-own-solution-with-hugo.md

 ## Final Thoughts
 This is an over-engineered solution.
 It requires you to know a whole lot to make it happen.
 But this solution isn't intended for an everyday user, but rather for the programmer that prefers making their own solution than use someone else's.
 The JavaScript can be used with any front-end framework of your choosing; aside from Hugo, Jekyll and Gatsby can easily achieve the same outcome{{< fn 3 >}}.
 The Shortcut can be modified to use any 3rd party service instead of Pinboard and run alongside the repo update.
 You can update the repo name in a text field, as well as the Working Copy Key ID.

 Now, the shortcut isn't without its shortcomings.
 The main issue with using x-callback-url this way is that any external app will open when running an action.
-So you'll see multiple back and fourths between Shortcuts, Working Copy, and Pythonista.
+So you'll see multiple back and fourths between Shortcuts, Working Copy, and Scriptable.
 But at least they all happen quite fast and you're taken back to where you started when it's done.

 **Sidenote:** This is the first time I've ever shared my code with anyone outside of work.
 So it's a little nerve-wracking for me and hope you're gentle.
-Fair warnings, my JavaScript can be better and I am by no means a Python developer{{< fn 4 >}}.

 If you have any thoughts on this or suggestions, hit me up on {{< link href="https://www.twitter.com/fourjuaneight" content="Twitter" >}}.
 You can also see all of this in action over at [/bookmarks](/bookmarks) on this site.

 {{< update date="2019-02-27" content="JS code might look a bit different from the original time of posting; some linting was done." >}}

+{{< update date="2019-03-19" content="A previous version of this used a Python script for sorting JSON.
+That was changed to use JavaScript for consistency." >}}

 {{% fnref %}}
 {{< note 1 "The JavaScript can be transpiled with Babel if you'd like to support older browsers." >}}
-{{< note 2 "The Python script is named `sortJSON` in this Shortcut." >}}
+{{< note 2 "The Scriptable script is named `sortJSON` in this Shortcut.
+It runs via Siri shortcuts.
+It is important that you save the Scriptable JavaScript and name it correctly.
+Otherwise the Shortcut won't know what you're calling for." >}}
 {{< note 3 "Doesn't even have to be a static-site generator.
 You can setup your own front and back-end and use the JS for sorting and slightly modify the Shortcuts to post the content to via HTTPS or even SSH." >}}
-{{< note 4 "I've actually never taken a single course or read any books on Python.
-All the script I've built have been learning as I go and what I need at the time.
-So my Python can definitely be better." >}}
 {{% /fnref %}}